sawixy/SimpleRasterizer/README.md

 - **Draw horizontal lines** between boundaries
 - **Repeat** for all scanlines covering the triangle

-## Performance Characteristics
-> *"This is scanline algorithm.
-Very simple.
-Very fast.
-But on CPU this is slower than on GPU"* — @sawixy

-**Advantages:**
-- Simple to implement and understand
-- Efficient memory access pattern
-- Naturally handles triangle filling

-**Limitations:**
-- CPU-bound compared to GPU parallel rendering
-- Limited by single-threaded processing
-- Doesn't leverage modern hardware acceleration

 ## Use Cases
 - Software rendering engines
 - Educational purposes